 Enjoy a farewell breakfast at the hotel and goodbyes before your final departure.

-Machu Picchu Sanctuary Lodge, Machu Picchu
+Belmond Sanctuary Lodge, Machu Picchu

-Besides being the only hotel in the lost city’s citadel, and just a short, three-minute walk from the main ruins, this exclusive and luxurious retreat also scores high on what B&R holds sacred: it’s been immaculately refurbished by the Orient Express group; its many services are unequalled in the valley; and at 2,500 m.
-(8,200 ft.), it has breathtaking llama’s-eye views.
+The Machu Picchu Sanctuary Lodge embodies the three truths held sacred by the ancient Incas: “Location, location, location.”
+But besides being the only hotel in the lost city’s citadel, just a three-minute walk from the main ruins, this exclusive retreat also scores high on what B&R holds sacred: it’s been refurbished by the Belmond group; its services are unequalled in the valley and it has breathtaking llama’s-eye views.

 - All hotel accommodation